Student Rights and Responsibilities (Code of Conduct)

 systems, or propping doors open.

-- Fighting and threats to, physical abuse of, or harassment and any other action which
+- Fighting and threats to, physical abuse of, harassment, assault, or any other action

-threatens to or does endanger the health, safety, or welfare of a member of the University
+which threatens to or does endanger the health, safety, or welfare of a member of

-- Obstructing or disrupting teaching, administrative or public service function of the
+- Obstructing or disrupting the teaching, administrative, or public service function

 - Obstructing or disrupting disciplinary proceedings or authorized University activities.

-- Engaging in any action or situation which endangers the mental or physical health
+- Engaging in any action or situation which endangers or causes substantial harm to

 - Engaging in any form of hazing, which endangers the mental or physical health or involves